caleb-cox/commando-hacker-witch/README.md

 3rd circle | 15 min | 9
 4th circle | 1 hour | 12

 When more than one person performs the ritual they can pool their mana.
-If one or more participants have the Blood Mage talent they can use it to convert any participants HPs to Mana, too.
-This is often used in the form of ritual sacrifices where a Blood Mage performs a ritual and kills one of the (often involuntarily) participants to release his mana into the spell.
+If one or more participants have the Blood Witch talent they can use it to convert any participants HPs to Mana, too.
+This is often used in the form of ritual sacrifices where a Blood Witch performs a ritual and kills one of the (often involuntarily) participants to release his mana into the spell.
 The mana gained in such a way is doubled.

 ## Appendix 3: Bestiary
 In this Bestiary you’ll find average stats for various non-player characters and common creatures.
 Please note that the Defense listed is always the unarmored Defense.
 Bonuses granted by armor or shields are listed in parenthesis.
-Optional : If you need non-human NPCs, like an Orcish Bandit, or an Elfish Mage, just add the racial talents listed in Appendix 2.
+Optional : If you need non-human NPCs, like an Orcish Bandit, or an Elfish Witch, just add the racial talents listed in Appendix 2.

 ### Common NPCs
-#### Apprentice Mage
+#### Apprentice Witch
 |||
 --- | ---
-**Attributes:** | Warrior 2, Rogue 3, Mage 5
+**Attributes:** | Commando 2, Hacker 3, Witch 5
 **HP:** | 8
 **Mana:** | 10
 **Defense:** | 6
 **Skills:** | Alchemy, Blunt, Thaumaturgy
 **Talents:** | Familiar (Raven)
 **Spells:** | Frostburn, Healing Hand
-**Trappings:** | Mage robes, Staff, pouch with 2d6 silver pieces
+**Trappings:** | Witch robes, Staff, pouch with 2d6 silver pieces

 #### Bandit
 |||
 --- | ---
-**Attributes:** | Warrior 5, Rogue 3, Mage 2
+**Attributes:** | Commando 5, Hacker 3, Witch 2
 **HP:** | 11
 **Mana:** | 4
 **Defense:** | 10 (+2 for leather armor)